boomcamp/WP-Final-Project/README.md

 * **Leave Balance**

-* *Add leave types - Able to add new leave types to be used by the requester.
+* *Add leave types - Able to add new leave types to be used by the requester*.

 Example: